Saatva/hiring-test/README.md

 Bonus Points:
 1. Add animation where you see fit
 2. Use font icons for social sharing images and soccer ball
-3. Add some unit tests
+3. Add some unit tests to for you ajax requestes

 #### Submission